mbucchia/OpenXR-Toolkit/README.md

 DISCLAIMER: This software is distributed as-is, without any warranties or conditions of any kind.
 Use at your own risks.

+## Donate

+Donations are welcome and totally optional.
+Please use [my GitHub sponsorship page](https://github.com/sponsors/mbucchia) to make one-time or recurring donations!

+Thank you!

 ## Contributions

 This software was created by Matthieu Bucchianeri and Jean-Luc Dupiot.